Tainted eggs scandal spreads to France

 France's Agriculture Ministry said it was investigating 13 lots of egg products from the Netherlands that were sent to two establishments in the country between July 11 and July 26 – long before European authorities informed France it might have received some contaminated shipments.

-The ministry said it was analysing whether the level of contamination was "susceptible of presenting a risk to consumers", adding that traces of fipronil are not necessarily a risk.‘Cats and dogs’ Brexit’s latest victims
+The ministry said it was analysing whether the level of contamination was "susceptible of presenting a risk to consumers", adding that traces of fipronil are not necessarily a risk.There's no magic money tree - unless you're making a deal with the DUP

 The lots were sent to establishments in the Vienne and Maine-et-Loire regions, southwest of Paris, the ministry said.